covermymeds/ehr-example/README.md

 Run ``` bundle ``` to install all of the gem dependencies.
 Once complete run ``` rspec ``` to run through the tests.

 ### Installation

 Run ``` bundle ``` if you have not installed the gem dependencies.
 Once bundle completes run ``` ruby server.rb ``` to serve the ehr example application using Sinatra.

 There is a configuration file with a sample API key in `lib/config.js`, but you'll want to use your own unique key.
 Contact us at [developers@covermymeds.com](mailto:developers@covermymeds.com) for an API key as well as implementation support.

+### Distribution

+To concatenate and minify the source files, run `npm install` to install local Node dependencies (the `lessc` preprocessor).
+Then run `./build.sh` from the command line.
+The resulting source file will be in `dist/src`.

 ### Walkthrough

 This is a simple demo system to show how to integrate CoverMyMeds into your system using the CoverMyMeds API.

 You will need to create four interface elements: